t-data-h/trino-on-k8s/hive-metastore/resources/nginx/README-nginx.md

   data:
     "9083": "trino/hive-metastore:9083"
   ```
-  The manfiests are provided in *hive-metastore/resources/nginx* or
+  The manfiests are provided under *hive-metastore/resources/nginx/* or
   this directory.
   ```sh
   kustomize build . | kubectl apply -f -
   ```

 - The NGINX *Deployment* should be modified to add *--tcp-services-configmap*
   argument to the container
   ```yaml